“A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.” – Tim Ferris

 Your neocortex brain is the part of your brain that processes information, controls memory & allows you to analyze and use reason.
 This brain can differentiate a truly dangerous situation from a fake one, in the instance of standing on the edge of a building vs. seeing a beautiful tan goddess.
 You just have to consciously use it.

-More good news is that you can train your limbic brain to lose this fear response (to certain situations).
+The more good news is that you can train your limbic brain to lose this fear response (to certain situations).
 The limbic brain has an incredible memory, which is why when you see a dog that bit you, you will have an immediate fear reaction.
 It seems like a simple and obvious response, but it is the limbic brain at work.

 This memory can work in your favor though.
 As you put yourself in uncomfortable situations outside your comfort zone and realize that there is really nothing to fear, your limbic brain will remember this.
-The more you do it, the less fear you will have facing that situation next time.
+The more you do it, the less fear you will have when you face that situation next time.
 This is why the best way to beat approach anxiety is to just keep approaching girls.